-Let's cut through all the noise about Clematis pruning--it's actually quite simple.
+Let's cut through all the noise about Clematis pruning — it's actually quite simple.
 The Clematis expert, Deborah Hardwick has given Spring Hill Nurseries a quick and easy way to remember how to prune each type of Clematis.
-It's either green, yellow or red (like traffic lights!).
+It's either green, yellow, or red.

 If you want to know what color a specific variety falls under, look at its product webpage: